-None of these is expected to have a material impact on the Authority.
+None of the other changes are expected to have an impact on the Authority.

 3. Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in Note 1, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgments made in this Statement of Accounts are: